 SS 292 Abnormal Psychology 3 s.h.
 A biological, psychosocial and sociocultural approach structured around the Diagnostic and Statistical Manual of Mental Disorders (Fourth Edition), (DSM-IV).
 The course stresses the nature, causes, and treatment of these maladaptive behaviors.
-It investigates historical information, clinical assessment, and biologically-based and psychologically-based therapies.
+It investigates historical information, clinical assessment, and biologically-based and psychologically-based therapies, Prerequisites: SS 291 or permission of instructor.
 Hours of class per week: 3.

 SS 297 Developmental Psychology 3 s.h.
 A systematic examination of the patterns of development and behavior changes that occur during each of the principal stages of life: childhood, adolescence, adulthood, and old age.
 Attention is given to cultural and social, as well as genetic forces affecting human development.
-Hours of class per week: 3.
+Prerequisite: SS 291 or permission of instructor/ Hours of class per week: 3.

 SS 298 Child Development SP 3 s.h.
 A study of the person from conception through adolescence, including cognitive, physical, emotional, moral, and social phases of development.
+Prerequisite: SS 291 or permission of instructor.
 Hours of class per week: 3.